 What to Pack for Marrakech

 This is by no means an extensive packing list for Marrakech; merely are a few items you may want to remember pack to make your trip more enjoyable.
+You can read or complete packing list for Morocco here.

 For the ladies especially, a lightweight scarf is perfect for visiting mosques to cover your head, shoulders or even legs if caught wearing shorts or short skirts.
 It is also handy for both men and women for sudden changes in weather, keeping the sun at bay.
 In Morocco especially, perfect for keeping the dust and sand from your face.